-Seahawks notes: Russell Wilson wins NFC offensive player of the month; Jamal Adams doubts he’ll play vs. Dolphins
+The Seahawks secondary’s health is a major question as game against Dolphins nears

 In its official injury report for Thursday, Miami upgraded cornerback Byron Jones (groin/Achilles) from out on Wednesday to limited on Thursday while cornerback Xavien Howard (knee) went from limited to full.

-If healthy, Howard and Jones are the team’s starting corners on the right and left side, respecitively.
+If healthy, Howard and Jones are the team’s starting corners on the right and left side, respectively.

 However, Miami still listed backup quarterback Tua Tagovailoa as out with an illness.
-The fifth overall pick in the 2020 draft he has yet to play while backing up Ryan Fitzpatrick
+The fifth overall pick in the 2020 draft he has yet to play while backing up Ryan Fitzpatrick.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.